-YouTube is an excellent place to find that obscure song you heard years ago — even if you aren’t sure of the name of the song or the artist.
-Just type in the most prominent line from the song, and let YouTube’s search engine do its thing.
-Using this method, I successfully tracked down two old novelty songs: “Put the Lime in the Coconut” by Harry Nilsson and “Right Said Fred” by Bernard Cribbins.
+YouTube is an excellent place to find that obscure song you heard years ago, even if you’re unsure of the title or the artist.
+Just type in the most memorable line from the song, and let YouTube’s search engine do its thing.
+Using this method, I tracked down two old novelty songs: “Put the Lime in the Coconut” by Harry Nilsson and “Right Said Fred” by Bernard Cribbins.

 2. Free Music Downloads

 In the age of the Internet, it’s very easy to download music illegally.
 However, if you prefer to stay on the right side of the law — and support your favorite artists and the music labels that support them — you need to dig a little deeper to find free music downloads that are also legal.

 In addition to its streaming service, Amazon has a massive catalog of digital music for download, including more than 5,000 free songs.
 Many of these are obscure tracks by relatively unknown artists.
 But there are also a few gems by better-known performers, such as the rock band Foo Fighters and the folk artist Carole King.